platformsh/platformsh-docs/overview/web-ui/README.md

 ### Git

-The Git icon displays the commands to use to clone or pull your Git repository locally.
+The Git icon displays the commands to use to get your project locally with the CLI or clone the codebase via Git.

 ------------------------------------------------------------------------